debiki/talkyard-prod-one/README.md

 https://docs.docker.com/engine/network/packet-filtering-firewalls/#docker-and-ufw.
 <!-- [firewalld_not_ufw] update script, have it use firewalld  -->

 You can see the IP addresses of the Docker containers in the `.env` file.
-The ip of the `web` container, which runs Nginx and listens on ports 80 and 443, is set on the `INTERNAL_NET_WEB_IP=...` row, and this is the only container that should be reachable from outside.
+The IP of the `web` container, which runs Nginx and listens on ports 80 and 443, is set on the `FE_PUB_NET_WEB_IP=...` line, and this is the only container that should be reachable from outside.
+The egress proxy should be able to connect to the Internet (but no one should be able to connect to it).
+Its IP address is set on the `EG_PUB_NET_EGRESSP_IP=...` line.
 More about Firewalld and Docker: https://firewalld.org/2024/04/strictly-filtering-docker-containers